preswes14/UNTITLEDDICEGAME/README.md

 ### HOPE
 HOPE offsets accumulated DOOM:
-- Players can accrue HOPE to offset existing DOOM
+- Players can accrue HOPE to offset a future failed DOOM roll (One HOPE charge is used to prevent a fail on the DOOM die (keeping the players in the game, as failing a DOOM roll results in Stage Loss)).
 - HOPE cannot be "banked" - any HOPE gained when at 0 DOOM is wasted
 - Some dice upgrades add HOPE to specific rolls
 - Example upgrade: "Choose 2 segments between 7 and 15.
-Reduce both by 5, and add +1 HOPE to both segments"
+Reduce both by 5, and add +1 HOPE to both segments" -

 ---

 ## Encounters & Map Structure

 Encounters are set up similar to **Slay the Spire** or **Inscryption** - players advance through a basic overworld, following a generally linear path but making choices at forks.
+In general, players should usually have 3 options of different paths at forks, with forks that (usually) lock into a set path for 2-4 encounters before re-forking.
+Some occasional "path-drift" would be welcome to add randomness and intrigue and style to the game, where one avenue might have more options than another due to paths flowing together/linking.

 ### Encounter Reference Chart